titoBouzout/angelia.io/readme.md

 # angelia.io

 Simple WebSockets Server and Client for node.js.
-The goal of this project is to provide a simple API.
+The goal of this project is to provide a simple API that just works™

 ## Installation

-You may install on a node.js Server and on the Client by running `npm install angelia.io`
+Install on node.js/browser `npm install angelia.io`

 If you fancy for Client side a regular JavaScript file, then use https://github.com/titoBouzout/angelia.io/blob/master/client.js and include it as a regular script tag.
 For es5 remove `export default`